pechitook/mapstorming/README.md

 ##Directory structure
 in tilemill_project/datasets you will find one folder for each city that is already on Bikestorming.
-You should place in there all the
+You should place in there all the geoson files, named according to [this list](https://docs.google.com/document/d/1uyyxNZectNEMkCE324zjYERvFGDN0mHtHFHXpTcRNbw/)